cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 For this, we would need to:
 * Modify the VSC updates to consider the set of all validators, even unbonded ones, instead of just active ones
 * Adjust our downtime jailing/equivocation slashing logic to work correctly with unbonded validators.
 This is very hard, because redelegations are not usually tracked for unbonded validators.

+## Test Scenarios

+The following scenarios should be tested:

+Test scenarios for `AllowInactiveValidators` and `MinValidatorPower`:

+### A consumer chain that sets `AllowInactiveValidators` to `false` does not get inactive validators from the provider
+* Set up a provider chain with `AllowInactiveValidators` equal to false and where at least one validator is inactive on the provider
+* Set up a consumer chain that connects to the provider chain
+* The consumer chain should not get the inactive validator from the provider chain

+Good to test as an e2e test

+### Minimum validator power is respected
+* A consumer chain that sets a minimum validator power should never get validators with less power than the minimum power from the provider chain

+Good to write as an invariant, and also doing a PBT test, either in unit tests or as an integration test

 ## References